Last updated: September 22, 2023

 7. Jibbon Beach Loop Track

-Starting at the Bundeena ferry wharf, the Jibbon Beach loop track is a rather easy coastal and bush trail past Jibbon Head, Port Hacking Point, and Shelley Beach.
+Starting at the Bundeena ferry wharf, the Jibbon Beach loop track is an easy coastal and bush trail past Jibbon Head, Port Hacking Point, and Shelley Beach.

 The walking track not ony offers some pretty amazing ocean views, there are also well-preserved Aboriginal engravings to discover along the way.

-One of the highlights is a modern boardwalk with a viewing platform from where you can have a closer look at these engravings.
+One of the highlights is a modern boardwalk with a viewing platform from where you can have a closer look at those engravings.

 Dating back 2,000 years, The Jibbon engravings are an impressive display of respect the Tharawal people had for the land as well as for the animals they shared the land with.